elkowar/eww/docs/content/main/configuration.md

   Possible values: `"true"`, `"false"`.
 Default: `"false"`
 - `screen`: Specifies on which display to show the window in a multi-monitor setup.
   This can be any number, representing the index of your monitor.
-- `exclusive`: specifies if a surface can be occupied on another.
-This option is only valid on wayland.
+- `exclusive`: Specifies whether or not a surface can be occupied on another.
+A surface can be a window, another Eww widget or any layershell surface.
+The details on how it is actually implemented are left to the compositor.
+This option is only valid on Wayland.
   Possible values: `"true"`, `"false"`.
+Default: `"false"`